-The Canyon Lake Property Owners Association ("Canyon Lake POA"), incorporated in 1968, as a California nonprofit corporation, is responsible for the operation and maintenance of the common areas within Canyon Lake.
+The Canyon Lake Property Owners Association ("Canyon Lake POA"), incorporated in 1968, as a California not for profit corporation, is responsible for the operation and maintenance of the common areas within Canyon Lake.
 The purpose of the Canyon Lake POA is to promote the recreation, benefit, and enjoyment of the homeowners within the community.
 The Canyon Lake POA's mission is to support the Canyon Lake community with exceptional services and solutions, which make this a premier place in which to live and work.
-For more information about the Canyon Lake POA, visit www.canyonlakepoa.com or call 951.244.6841.